guleyc/blog/about.md

 author: Jay Guley
 ---

 Hello!
-I'm a Mining Engineer graduate from Istanbul Technical University.
-Over the past seven years, I've had the opportunity to work in different corners of the mining world - both underground and at the desk.
+I’m a Mining Engineer with a Bachelor's and Master's degree from Istanbul Technical University.
+Over the past eight years, I’ve worked across different corners of the mining world—from open-pit and underground operations to desk-based planning and design.

-I've gained experience in every stage of mining, from exploration to planning, managing production processes, and design work.
-I've even been on the sales side from time to time - talking with customers and understanding their needs was truly an enjoyable experience.

-I've worked in both open pit and underground operations.
-I've been involved in a wide variety of projects, from short-term plans to long-term strategies, from 3D designs to the installation of ore processing plants.
-During my time at a publicly traded company, I particularly developed myself in team management and strategic decision-making.
+Currently working in underground production in Western Australia, my experience spans the entire mining life cycle: exploration, planning and production management.
+I’ve also spent time on the commercial and sales side, which taught me how to align technical outcomes with client needs and broader business goals.

-What I enjoy most is being able to blend technical knowledge with commercial understanding.
-This way, I can see not just "how to do it" but also "why it should be done this way."
-Being able to think about how a decision will impact not just the technical outcomes but the entire business has given me a different perspective.
+What I enjoy most is blending technical engineering with commercial understanding.
+I don't just look at “how to do it,” but “why it should be done this way.”
+This perspective ensures that my decisions make sense for both the operation and the business as a whole.

-I really enjoy tackling practical problems in the field, trying to optimize processes at the computer, and creating solutions.
-Wherever I am - whether on site, in the office, or in meetings - I focus on creating better things together with the people around me.
+Recently, I have been bridging the gap between mining operations and technology by developing custom software solutions.
+By designing databases, configuring cloud servers, and writing scripts, I focus on optimizing operational processes right at the source.
+Wherever I am, whether on site, in the office, or in meetings, I focus on creating better things together with the people around me.